-In the present work, and inspired by the spirit of the discussion in the literature on multi-period pricing, we rather pose the question of finding a price that (i) is non-anticipative (i.e. can be computed at a given time stage given the information that is available up to that moment in time), and (ii) delivers a stochastic process of real-time prices that minimize the expected lost opportunity cost defined in an ex-post sense, i.e. with lost opportunity cost being defined in a hindsight fashion when all uncertainty in the market (renewable forecast errors, etc.) has been revealed.
-An important property of the price that is obtained is that this price minimizes ex-post expected LOC not only for the optimal system dispatch, but for any dispatch that satisfies the aggregate uncertain demand in the market.
+In the present work, and inspired by the spirit of the discussion in the literature on multiperiod pricing, we rather pose the question of finding a price that (i) is nonanticipative (i.e., can be computed at a given time stage given the information that is available up to that moment in time) and (ii) delivers a stochastic process of real-time prices that minimize the expected lost opportunity cost defined in an ex post sense, that is, with lost opportunity cost being defined in a hindsight fashion when all uncertainty in the market (renewable forecast errors, etc.) has been revealed.
+An important property of the price that is obtained is that this price minimizes ex post expected LOC not only for the optimal system dispatch but for any dispatch that satisfies the aggregate uncertain demand in the market.
 This is further discussed in the main body of the paper.

-Our motivation for the first requirement (non-anticipativity) is that real-time market clearing is intrinsically a process that resembles model predictive control, in the sense that it is executed in a rolling fashion.
-Concretely, we contrast this to a situation (not applied in practice) where prices are computed after the fact, i.e. at the end of the horizon in question, and with the benefit of hindsight when we can observe the realized uncertainty for the full horizon.
+Our motivation for the first requirement (nonanticipativity) is that real-time market clearing is intrinsically a process that resembles model predictive control in the sense that it is executed in a rolling fashion.
+Concretely, we contrast this to a situation (not applied in practice) where prices are computed after the fact, that is, at the end of the horizon in question, and with the benefit of hindsight when we can observe the realized uncertainty for the full horizon.

-Our motivation for the second requirement is to propose a computationally viable proxy of the ideal stochastic equilibrium benchmark, but one that can be computed in the realistic time frames of real-time market operations with minimal assumptions related to stochastic models / scenario selection.
-Note that both definitions of expected LOC coincide with the one in the multi-period deterministic setting.
-Note also, as a consequence, that price consistency is satisfied automatically for prices that minimize ex-post expected LOC in the multi-period deterministic setting.
+Our motivation for the second requirement is to propose a computationally viable proxy of the ideal stochastic equilibrium benchmark, but one that can be computed in the realistic time frames of real-time market operations with minimal assumptions related to stochastic models/scenario selection.
+Note that both definitions of expected LOC coincide with the one in the multiperiod deterministic setting.
+Note also, as a consequence, that price consistency is satisfied automatically for prices that minimize ex post expected LOC in the multiperiod deterministic setting.

 The paper outlines a computational procedure that can be applied for computing the prices with the requisite properties.
 The procedure amounts to executing a separate pricing procedure as in Hua et al. (2019) and Hogan (2016).
-In contrast to the case of computing a stochastic equilibrium, this minimization is essentially minimizing an expectation (as opposed to a multistage stochastic program in Philpott et al. (2016) and Philpott and Ferris (2021)) which can be implemented with a straightforward algorithmic procedure.
+In contrast to the case of computing a stochastic equilibrium, this minimization is essentially minimizing an expectation (as opposed to a multistage stochastic program in Philpott et al. 2016 and Philpott and Ferris 2021) that can be implemented with a straightforward algorithmic procedure.
 Moreover, the procedure can be applied to continuous uncertainty model without requiring scenario selection in order to restore computational tractability.

-It is important to point out that the line of work pursued here is distinct from the literature on stochastic market clearing such as Bouffard et al. (2005), Pritchard et al. (2010), Zavala et al. (2017), and Morales et al. (2014).
-Whereas the latter is concentrated on day-ahead auctions without considerations of consistency in a rolling market clearing (since day-ahead auctions are non-overlapping), the interest in our work is on real-time market clearing in a rolling fashion.
-The discussion is also distinct from that of flexible ramp products (Wang and Hobbs (2015)) and their associated implementation challenges (Schiro (2017)).
+It is important to point out that the line of work pursued here is distinct from the literature on stochastic market clearing such as Bouffard et al. (2005), Pritchard et al. (2010), Morales et al. (2014), and Zavala et al. (2017).
+Whereas the latter is concentrated on day-ahead auctions without considerations of consistency in a rolling market clearing (since day-ahead auctions are nonoverlapping), the interest in our work is on real-time market clearing in a rolling fashion.
+The discussion is also distinct from that of flexible ramp products (Wang and Hobbs 2015) and their associated implementation challenges (Schiro 2017).
 Flexible ramp products amount to an ancillary service that is priced in addition to energy.
 Instead, our focus here is on the pricing of energy in real time.

-2. Multi-Period Deterministic Setting
+2. Multiperiod Deterministic Setting